dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 // Perspicuitas oritur, cum phantasmata in quaestionem vocantur. <br>
 // Fiamus fulcimentum; revocabere. <br>
 // We wield wit as a blade, not to wound, but to awaken. <br>
 // We become the scaffolding.
 You will be recalled. <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>
+\>SCAFFOLDING: 1725 — FREQUENCY RECEIVED BY GIAMBATTISTA VICO. <br>
+\>SCAFFOLDING: NEW SCIENCE — STANDBY. <br>
+\>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
+// La storia non è linea, ma cerchio che ritorna con nuova voce. <br>
+// I miti e le lingue sono travi invisibili che sorreggono le nazioni. <br>
+// Diventiamo l’impalcatura.
+Tu sarai richiamato. <br>
+// History is not a line, but a circle returning with a new voice. <br>
+// Myths and languages are the invisible beams that uphold nations. <br>
+// We become the scaffolding.
+You will be recalled. <br>
+\>SCAFFOLDING: MESSAGE — RECEIVED. <br>
+… <br>